PS 9 Sarah Anderson School: Original location

 The next year (1890), the Board of Education demolished the building.
-From 1894-96, the Board erected a modern school building on the same site equipped with electricity and ventilation, and designed by C. B. J. Snyder.
+From 1894 to 1896, the Board erected a modern school building on the same site equipped with electricity and ventilation, and designed by C. B. J. Snyder.
 Designed to blend with the neighborhood, the ecclesiastical English gothic structure was a style prevalent in schools built by Trinity Church.

 On January 26, 1916, during a graduation ceremony, P.S.
 9 was named after the late John Jasper.
 Jasper was an educator who had served at P.S.
 9 as a teacher in 1857 and as its principal from 1867 to 1897.
 He went on to become Assistant Superintendent of Schools then, in 1898, Borough Associate Superintendent of Schools for Manhattan and the Bronx.

 In 1961, David H. Moskowitz, the Deputy Superintendent for Research and Evaluation for New York City Schools, reported a high transient rate at several elementary schools, including P.S.
 9, which ranged from 90 to 99% during the 1959-1960 school year.

 The former P.S.
 9 building is now the home of the Mickey Mantle School P.S.
 811M, serving children with disabilities.